STATES WITH FRANCHISE AND BUSINESS OPPORTUNITY LAWS

 The franchise regulation states are:

-Alabama (regulation but registration not required)
+Alabama (regulation of some types of franchises but registration not required)

 Arkansas (regulation but registration not required)